Gazdean/html-portfolio-page/readme.md

 Designed using “Progressive Advancement” "Mobile First" approach and using a single html page with navigation to allow for easy interaction.

-Created using vanilla html and css, with some javascript and DOM manipulation to allow me to easily add to or amend my projects section with any changes or new projects
+Created using vanilla html and css, with some javascript and DOM manipulation to allow me to easily add to or amend my projects section with any changes or new projects,